cblopez/mvcphpgenerator/README.md

 [+] Appending to gatherData.php for USER
 Would you like to add more entities? (yes/no): yes Entity name: POST
-Insert attribute name (exit to stop): idPost
+Insert attribute name (none to stop): idPost
-Insert attribute name (exit to stop): title
+Insert attribute name (none to stop): title
-Insert attribute name (exit to stop): content
+Insert attribute name (none to stop): content
-Insert attribute name (exit to stop): author
+Insert attribute name (none to stop): author
-Insert attribute name (exit to stop): date
+Insert attribute name (none to stop): date
-Insert attribute name (exit to stop): exit
+Insert attribute name (none to stop): none
 Insert action (none to stop): add
 Insert action (none to stop): delete
 Insert action (none to stop): showall